All Products

 No

 The time zone for dynamic partitioning.
 The default value is the time zone of the current connection.
-After configuration, partitions are dynamically managed based on the specified time zone.
+After you configure this parameter, dynamic partition management is performed based on the time in the specified time zone.

-Run the following SQL statement to view available time zones and their offsets.
-The values in the name column are valid timezone values, such as Asia/Shanghai.
+You can run the following SQL statement to view available time zones and their offsets.
+The value in the name column of the result is the timezone value, such as Asia/Shanghai.

 SELECT * FROM pg_timezone_names;